-Diane Mapes is a fulltime writer specializing in health, humor, lifestyle and singles issues.
-A regular contributor to NBCnews.com and TODAY.com, her essays, features and news stories have also appeared in Columns, CNN.com, Health, Los Angeles Times, MSN.com, Seattle Magazine, Seattle Times, Singular Magazine, Southern Living and The Washington Post.
+Seattle writer Diane Mapes specializes in health, humor, lifestyle and singles issues.
+A longtime contributor to NBCnews.com, msnbc.com and TODAY.com, her personal essays, feature stories and articles have also appeared in Columns, CNN.com, Health, Los Angeles Times, MSN.com, Seattle Magazine, Seattle Times, Singular Magazine, Southern Living and The Washington Post.

 A former humor columnist for the Seattle Post-Intelligencer, Diane is also the author of How to Date in a Post-Dating World, a dating manual for the modern, mangled single and the editor of Single State of the Union: Single Women Speak Out on Life, Love, and the Pursuit of Happiness.

 A skilled copywriter, Diane has crafted everything from radio spots to web content to brochure copy to branding language.
 In her former life as a marketing director, she promoted two nonprofit arts organizations, an adventure travel company, and a luxury cruise line, helping to create all manner of marketing/promotional collateral.

 Happily single, Diane lives in Seattle, where she writes, hangs with friends and family, advocates for cancer patients, watches BBC crime dramas and old movies and composes original 1930s cartoon music on her piano.
 You can read a sampling of her 500-plus published essays, articles, short stories and columns here.